seekz39/Donkey-Kong/README.md

     - There is exactly one hammer collectible available in each play session.
     - Once Mario picks it up, no other hammers will appear until the next game.

+4. **Carry-Over Score**
+   - At the start of Level 2, the final score from Level 1 is passed through and displayed immediately  in the top-left corner of the screen.

 ---